Miranda Lambert Will Not Be Attending the 2022 Grammys: 'I'm Slammed This Month'

 "I'm not getting to go again," Lambert said while explaining that this Sunday's show comes as she is preparing to co-headline the Bandwagon Tour with Little Big Town and while she is working on her upcoming album, Palomino.

 "I'm slammed this month, with the record coming out and everything," she claimed.
-Lambert also skipped last month's 2022 ACM Awards despite winning entertainer of the year.
+Lambert also skipped last month's 2022 ACM Awards despite winning entertainer of the year because she was working in the U.K.

 RELATED: Miranda Lambert Announces New Album Palomino, Featuring 'Some Cool Characters and Great Stories'